Picturesque Peki’in

 VISITING THE SYNAGOGUE AND RASHBI'S CAVE

-Directions and parking: To reach the center of Peki’in and area of Jewish interest, enter the restaurant “ מטבח השביל” into Waze and click on “מטבח השביל Peki’in, Israel.”
+Directions and parking: To reach the center of Peki’in and the area of Jewish interest, enter the restaurant “ מטבח השביל” into Waze and click on “מטבח השביל Peki’in, Israel.”
 There is parking close to this restaurant.
 Follow the sign to the nearby synagogue.

 Admission: The synagogue is open 10.30 am to 4.30 pm Sunday to Thursday and until 1.00 pm on Fridays.
-It is worth calling beforehand (04-999 7197) to be sure they are open.
-The email address is beitzinati@gmail.com.
+Call beforehand (04-999 7197) to be sure they are open.
+The e-mail address is beitzinati@gmail.com.

 Public transport: Peki’in is serviced frequently by a number of bus lines.
 Enter “Peki’in” into Moovit.

-Keeping the light on in Peki'in
+Keeping the lights on in Peki'in

 Would the last Jew to leave Peki’in please turn out the light?
+The Zinati family was determined that this would not happen.

-The Zinati family was determined this would not happen, and Jews have lived in Peki'in almost continuously since at least Second Temple times until the present day.
-The first Zinatis may well have been priests who came in 70 CE with other Jews after the destruction of the Second Temple.
+Jews have lived in Peki'in almost continuously from at least Second Temple times until the present day.
+The first Zinatis may well have been priests who came here in 70 CE with other Jews after the destruction of the Second Temple.

-In about 1938 the Jews of Peki’in were forced to leave the village because of Arab riots and none returned except for one family, the Zinati family, who returned a few years later.
+In about 1938 the Jews of Peki’in were forced to leave the village because of Arab riots and none returned except for one family, the Zinati family, who came back a few years later.
 They were determined to preserve a Jewish presence in the village, even though their father had been almost killed in the riots.
 Ironically, perhaps, the Jewish Agency/Jewish National Fund encouraged the Jews of Peki’in not to return, since they considered it too dangerous.
 Rather, they assisted them in selling their land and this money was used to establish a new Jewish settlement, Peki’in HaHadasha, some miles from the village.

-Margolit Zinati is now the custodian of Peki’in’s synagogue and her house is close by.
-The Roman era synagogue was destroyed by an earthquake in 1837, but the ruins were rebuilt in 1873 with the financial assistance of a Jew from Beirut.
+This Roman-era synagogue had been destroyed by an earthquake in 1837, but was rebuilt in 1873 with the financial assistance of a Jew from Beirut.
 Within the walls of the restored synagogue are two engraved stones that are probably from the original synagogue and which are believed to have been taken from Jerusalem when the Jewish settlers came here after the destruction of the Temple.

-A visitor to the village in 1875 described the village as having about 600 people, including a few Jewish families. “. . . . thanks to the two springs which issue from the hillside, they cultivate on the slopes and almost to the bottom of the valley delicious gardens, watered by numerous streams.
+A visitor to the village in 1875 described the village as having about 600 people, including a few Jewish families.
+He wrote: “. . . . thanks to the two springs which issue from the hillside, they cultivate on the slopes and almost to the bottom of the valley delicious gardens, watered by numerous streams.
 Here grow, on different terraces, kept up by great walls, probably ancient, fruit trees of all kinds, such as citrons, oranges, pomegranates, figs, quinces and mulberries.
 The vine flourishes marvelously, as is shown by the enormous trunks.”

 Picture of Margolit's family

-MORE DIRECTIONS FOR YOUR VISIT TO PEKI'IN:
+YOUR VISIT TO PEKI'IN:

 -